 To understand whether attention checks are effective in improving data quality, we ran an analysis wherein only responses of those who passed each of the three attention check questions were included.
-To determine efficacy of reading attention checks, we compared only those who passed the reading attention check (selected `Strongly agree') against the Pew data.
-For the textbox attention check, a researcher from our team coded all responses into accept, reject, and copy-paste. ``Reject'' responses referred to answers that either were nonsensical, unrelated to the question, or merely repeated the words ``digital privacy''. ``Copy-paste'' indicated responses that were plausible definitions of ``digital privacy'', but appeared verbatim 5 times or more throughout the sample or contained large chunks of text that were copied verbatim from these phrases.
+To determine efficacy of reading attention checks, we compared only those who passed the reading attention check (selected ``Strongly agree'') against the Pew data.
+For the textbox attention check which asked users to define ``digital privacy'' in their own words, a researcher from our team coded all responses into accept, reject, and copy-paste. ``Reject'' responses referred to answers that either were nonsensical, unrelated to the question, or merely repeated the words ``digital privacy''. ``Copy-paste'' indicated responses that were plausible definitions of ``digital privacy'', but appeared verbatim 5 times or more throughout the sample or contained large chunks of text that were copied verbatim from these phrases.
 Under this coding, some other phrases were indeed often repeated, but were accepted if they appeared less than 5 times.
 A second researcher resolved cases where it was uncertain whether a response should be rejected.
 We removed all responses either coded as ``Reject'' or ``Copy-paste'' when analyzing samples that are said to have passed the textbox attention check.
 For the CAPTCHA analysis, for each of our samples, we ran analyses comparing those in the sample who saw and passed a CAPTCHA (around 50\% for each sample) against the Pew dataset.

 We conducted demographic raking using the R \texttt{anesrake} package, weighted by age, sex, education, and race to see if it would improve the generalizability of our samples.
-Proportions are taken from the 2017 American Community Survey (ACS)~\cite{ACS} to match the sources used in weighting the Pew dataset for these demographics.
+We used proportions from the 2017 American Community Survey~\cite{ACS} to match the demographic weighting used for the Pew dataset.

 We were further interested in whether underrepresented groups had significantly different responses than the general population.
-We compare demographic groups from our Prolific Representative sample to the same group from the Pew data to investigate whether demographic groups on Prolific are representative of their respective group in the broader population.
-With our filtered samples of rare demographic subpopulations (Indigenous and transgender populations), we compared our filtered sample to the Representative sample.
+We compared demographic groups from our Prolific representative sample to the same group from the Pew sample to investigate whether demographic groups on Prolific are representative of their respective group in the broader population.
+With our filtered samples of rare demographic subpopulations (Indigenous and transgender people), we compared our filtered sample to the Prolific representative sample.